About the Vibe Graveyard

 Oopsie

 They dun' goofed, but it was a minor issue in the grand scheme of things.
-Nobody's credit card numbers were leaked over it.
+Some poor, downtrodden corporation was probably humiliated, but nobody's national ID or credit card numbers were leaked over it or anything.

 Facepalm

 Significant damage that could have been easily avoided.
-Somebody might've lost their job over it.
+Somebody probably lost their job over it, and there was probably a significant cost to the company in question.

 Catastrophic

-Multi-million dollar disasters that made headlines, caused data breaches, or were otherwise catastrophic, potentially company-ending moves, all because they didn't want to hire one actual developer to check their slop-ey copypasta code.
+Multi-million dollar disasters that made headlines, caused data breaches, or were otherwise catastrophic; potentially even company-ending.
+Likely because they didn't want to hire one actual developer to check their slop-ey copypasta code.

 Join the Documentation